Last updated on May 13th, 2020; Published on November 24th, 2016

-This is the third and final recap of my 3-day trip to Benin Republic.
-I shared details about the first day here and second day here.
+This is the third and final recap of my 3-day trip to the Benin Republic.
+I shared details about the first day here and the second day here.
 This road trip took me to sites in two countries with a 20,000 Naira budget.
-I’ll breakdown costs next and also talk more about couchsurfing for the first time, getting to Cotonou and my experience crossing the Seme border.
+I’ll breakdown costs next and talk more about Couchsurfing for the first time.
+I will also talk about getting to Cotonou and my experience crossing the Seme border.

 Here’s an overview of how day three of the 3-day trip went.